billroy/bitlash-commander/README.md

 - redis/socket.io syndication experiment
 	- if bitlash isn't ready, send an exec command via socket.io
 	- listeners with bitlash respond to exec
+	- need a way for the server to relay the answer to another server
+	- currently socket.io has no api for this even though the server handles the message

+- inherit from BaseControl before adding a lot of controls

 - BUG: index.html canvas is not wide enough for iPad/iPhone